 Inheritances as Income

-- Social Security: Understanding Supplemental Security Income -- Resources
+- SSA: Understanding Supplemental Security Income (SSI) Overview -- 2021 Edition

 Jane Amar received a Bachelor of Arts in Spanish language and literature from the University of California in Riverside in 1970.
 After more than 37 years in government service in management and technical positions, she retired and began her writing career.
 Since 2007 she has written online content in English and Spanish for profit and nonprofit services and individual entrepreneurs.